|Nutrition Facts (per serving)|

 Cut the dough into 1-inch crosswise pieces.

 Place the pieces cut-side up onto a parchment-lined rimmed baking sheet about 1-inch apart.

 Cool completely.
 Remove any caramelized sugar from the edges, if necessary.

-While the cookies are baking and cooling you can make the icing.
+While the cookies are baking and cooling, you can make the icing.
 Whisk together the confectioners' sugar and milk until a thick frosting forms.
-Add more milk or powdered sugar to reach the desired consistency.
+Add more milk or confectioners' sugar to reach the desired consistency.
 This can take some trial and error as humidity and ingredients are factors.

 Drizzle the icing over the cookies with a fork or spoon.